Our healthy menus reflect the variety of cultures in each centre’s surrounding community.

 All SDN centres cater for each child’s special dietary requirements including, gluten, egg and dairy intolerances.
 SDN centres are allergy-aware.
 All staff are trained to identify and respond to allergic reactions and implement medical action plans.

 We respect each child’s likes and dislikes and encourage children to eat a wide variety of food.
 SDN’s Mealtimes cookbook provides useful tips for families with fussy eaters.
 It also provides strategies for minimising the stress that can be associated with mealtimes, with a range of budget-conscious, gluten and dairy free recipes.
-Mealtimes was written for families who have children with Autism Spectrum Disorder, but has helpful recipes and tips for all families.
+Mealtimes was written for families who have children with autism, but has helpful recipes and tips for all families.
 You can view and download it for free by clicking its cover below.